anonymous541575/mslr-arb-replication-package/README.md

 ## Reproducing the Main Results

-All data files, including. pkl and. json, as well as the code file. py, are included in the uploaded MSLR_LARB. zip compressed file.
+All data files, including.pkl and.json, as well as the code file.py, are included in the uploaded MSLR_ARB.zip compressed file.
 All main results are obtained with 5-fold cross-validation using a fixed threshold of 0.5.

 ### Dataset Files